 Over 100 years old, the Bockenheimer Depot is one of Frankfurt’s most captivating buildings thanks to its unusual architecture.
 It was first listed as a historic monument in 1979, one of the first industrial sites in the greater Rhine-Main area to receive this distinction.
 In 1988, it was renovated and repurposed as a theater based on plans by the architectural firm Henrici and Geiger.
-Since then the Bockenheimer Depot has been a leading venue for cultural events, serving as a performance space for Frankfurt’s Städtische Bühnen and, since 2004, The Forsythe Company.
+Since then the Bockenheimer Depot has been a leading venue for cultural events, serving as a performance space for Frankfurt’s Städtische Bühnen and, since 2004, the former The Forsythe Company.
 From 1995 to 2004, the Theater am Turm (TAT) also performed at the Bockenheimer Depot.
-As of October 2015 the Dresden Frankfurt Dance Company will perform at the Bockenheimer Depot for the first time.
+In October 2015, the Dresden Frankfurt Dance Company as successor to the Forsythe Company performs at the Bockenheimer Depot for the first time.